gordonmzhu/cheatsheet-js/README.md

 logThis(); // window
 ```

-### Case 2: When a function is called as a method, `this` points to the object that's on the left side of the dot (aka "left of the dot rule").
+### Case 2: When you run a function as a method, `this` points to the object that's on the left side of the dot (aka "left of the dot rule").

 ```javascript